H. Coleman McGehee Jr.: Community activism

-Retirement and death
+Retirement and late career

 McGehee retired on January 1, 1990, with a special election held in May 1988 to elect his successor.
 While a woman was a finalist for the position, which would have resulted in the first woman to become an Episcopalian bishop, ultimately the election was won by R. Stewart Wood Jr., rector of St. John's Episcopal Church in Memphis, Tennessee.

 Five years into retirement, he supported the locked-out Detroit Free Press and Detroit News employees in 1995.
 At the age of 72, he stood with them on the picket line, spoke for them and also went to jail with them.

 McGehee continued to engage on LGBT issues by serving as chair of the Triangle Foundation (later Equality Michigan) Board of Advisors - the long-serving chair in the organization's history.
 He was also in attendance for the consecration of Gene Robinson, the first openly gay person to become a bishop within the Episcopal Church.
 Later, he participated with Robinson in the 2004 "People Who Care About People with AIDS" event at St. John's Episcopal Church in Royal Oak, Michigan.

+Personal life

+McGehee married June Chrystine Stewart.
+They had five children, Lesley, Cary, Alexander, C. Harry, and Donald.

-He had stopped functioning publicly after the onset of dementia several years prior to his death.
+McGehee stopped functioning publicly after the onset of dementia several years prior to his death.
 McGehee died on the night of March 14, 2013, after a protracted illness at St. Joseph Mercy Hospital in Pontiac, Michigan.
 His daughter, Cary, was reading spiritual imperatives to him at the time of his death.
+He was cremated.